Editorial Photographer in San Francisco: Portraits With a Sense of Place

 When photographing Lynda Watson, for example, her tools and desk became central to the image because it reflected her personality.
 With Mark Carpenter for DRAFT Magazine, the environment was rustic and familiar at his family home in Novato, giving the portrait its warmth.
 The portrait of Ernesto Sanchez in his studio for the cover of Marin Independent Journal required a quieter, more contemplative tone, while the farming families featured in Journal of Alta California were best photographed outdoors in the landscapes they know so well.

 Even more formal assignments, such as photographing Peter Thiel, for the cover of German Newspaper Die Weltwoche still rely on capturing presence rather than posing.
 I want the portrait to feel like the person—not a performance.
+The portrait should feel like the person.

 Working with light, space, and subtle details